You are here

-In 1781, Virginia felt the full force of the Revolutionary War.
+In 1781, the state of Virginia felt the full force of the Revolutionary War.
 Beginning in January, troops led by Benedict Arnold conducted raids along the James River.
-By May, Arnold's men and troops led by Maj.
-Gen. William Phillips had joined a larger British force under Lord Cornwallis that had moved into Virginia from the south.
-This invading army would scatter the Virginia government and create turmoil through a swath of the state -€“ before ultimately surrendering to the combined French and American forces at Yorktown on October 19.
+By May, Arnold's men, along with troops led by Major General William Phillips, had joined a larger British force under Lord Cornwallis, which had moved into Virginia from the south.
+This invading army would scatter the Virginia government and create turmoil through a swath of the state — before ultimately surrendering to the combined French and American forces at Yorktown on October 19.

 After Jouett's departure, Jefferson ordered a carriage made ready for his family and offered breakfast to the members of the legislature who were staying at Monticello.
-Jefferson sent his family to safety at a neighboring farm but remained behind, perhaps to gather needed papers, when he received a second warning from a neighbor, Christopher Hudson, that the British troops were ascending Monticello mountain.
-Hudson related that he found Jefferson "perfectly tranquil, and undisturbed" but urged him to leave immediately.
-According to Hudson, Monticello was surrounded "in ten minutes at farthest by a troop of light-horse."
-Jefferson described how he avoided the main road and traveled through the woods to join his family.
+Jefferson sent his family to safety at a neighboring farm but remained behind, perhaps to gather needed papers, when he received a second warning from a neighbor, Christopher Hudson, that the British troops were ascending Monticello mountain.3 Hudson related that he found Jefferson "perfectly tranquil, and undisturbed" but urged him to leave immediately.
+According to Hudson, Monticello was surrounded "in ten minutes at farthest by a troop of light-horse."4 Jefferson described how he avoided the main road and traveled through the woods to join his family.5

 When the members of the General Assembly reconvened in Staunton, they immediately voted Jack Jouett a pair of pistols and a sword as symbols of gratitude, but a proposal was put forward for an inquiry into Jefferson's actions.
 The inquiry ultimately was dropped, yet Jefferson insisted on appearing before the lawmakers in December to respond to charges of mishandling his duties and abandoning leadership at a critical moment.
-He reported that he had believed it understood that he was leaving office and that he had discussed with other legislators the advantages of Gen. Thomas Nelson, a commander of the state militia, being appointed governor.
-Jefferson recognized that he was "unprepared - for the command of armies" and that given the critical conditions, "the union of the civil and military power in the same hands, at this time would greatly facilitate military measures."6
+He reported that he had believed it understood that he was leaving office and that he had discussed with other legislators the advantages of General Thomas Nelson, a commander of the state militia, being appointed governor.
+Jefferson recognized that he was "unprepared ... for the command of armies" and that given the critical conditions, "the union of the civil and military power in the same hands, at this time would greatly facilitate military measures."6

 Though Jefferson succeeded in justifying his actions to the legislature, the events surrounding the British invasion of Virginia would haunt him.
 In subsequent national elections, political opponents would accuse him of incompetence, negligence, and even cowardice in his handling of the governorship during the events of 1781.
-Through the rest of his life Jefferson wrestled with the stings of these accusations, and he worked to ensure that his actions were accurately represented in the history of the American Revolution.
+Throughout the rest of his life, Jefferson wrestled with the stings of these accusations, and he worked to ensure that his actions were accurately represented in the history of the American Revolution.

-- For Thomas Jefferson's and others' accounts of Tarleton's raid, see "Notes and Documents Relating to the British Invasions in 1781, [December 31, 1780–July 26, 1816], in PTJ, 4:256-78.
+- For Thomas Jefferson's accounts, and other accounts, of Tarleton's raid, see Notes and Documents Relating to the British Invasions in 1781, [December 31, 1780–July 26, 1816], in PTJ, 4:256-78.
 Transcriptions available at Founders Online.

 - Britton, R.H.
 "Tarleton and Jouett (and Jefferson's Escape): The Revolutionary War comes to Charlottesville."
 Albemarle (April/May 1995): 59-69.

 - Tarleton, Lieutenant-Colonel.
 A History of the Campaigns of 1780 and 1781, in the Southern Provinces of North America.
-Dublin: Colles et al, 1787.
+Dublin: Colles et al., 1787.

-- Look for sources in the Thomas Jefferson Portal
+- Look for further sources in the Thomas Jefferson Portal.